ngc-corp/unity-tailwindcss/README.md

 For the final step to use Tailwind classes in Unity, you need to add the `tailwind.uss` stylesheet to your runtime theme, as shown in the screenshot.
 By default, your theme is located at `UI Toolkit/UnityThemes/UnityDefaultRuntimeTheme`.

 ![Adding tailwind.uss to your Theme Style Sheet](./Packages/com.ngc-corp.unity-tailwindcss/Documentation/image2.png)

+If you don't want to use Unity's default styles, you can remove the default theme.
+If you're interested in how Unity styles its components, like buttons, you can check here: UnityEngine.UIElements.uss.
+This is useful when removing the default theme and wanting to replicate Unity’s default styles with Tailwind classes.

 ## Example